912-Chereji-Iulia/market-prediction/README.md

 illustrated on txt and py files.
 It includes the creation of branches, committing and pushing files, and merging changes.
 ```
-The file 'description.txt' contains all the used commands.
+IMPORTANT: The file 'description.txt' contains all the used commands.
 ```

 ## Usage